Beginner’s Guide to Green Tea

 Sencha Green Tea

-This is the most popular kind of green tea – it makes up 80% of tea produced in Japan.
+This is the most popular kind of green tea – it makes up 80% of the tea produced in Japan.

 Sencha green tea is Japan’s most popular variety.
 These leaves are steamed and then shaped.
 This tea makes a clear yellow/green tea that is sweet and grassy.